yordwynn/distage-test-project/README.md

 ## App Functionality

-This application retrieves on infected covid19 people
+This application fetches the data on infected covid19 people

 ## Data Source

 There are three types of data sources:
-* World sourse retrieves data on infected in the world by country
+* World sourse fetches data on infected in the world by country
-* Russia retrieves data on infected in Russia by region
+* Russia fetches data on infected in Russia by region
-* Mock datasourse for testing with no Internet connection
+* Mock datasourse for testing purposes

 Each datasource have it's own DI axis.

-Each data frame contains information about location and infected people data.
+Each data frame contains information about location and infected people data

 ## Data storage